 - Select the Dependencies tab to preview the dependent objects which will be updated automatically to reflect the change

-- Click the Replace button to create the association table
+- Click the Create script button to open script for the association table

 This will result in the relationship between Product and Review to be isolated in the ProductReviews table:

 In summary, replacing one-to-many relationships with association tables can increase the robustness, efficiency and clarity of your database design, and ApexSQL Refactor can make that replacement very quickly and completely risk-free for your database structure